johlazaro/checking-password-app/README.md

-"# App check validity of password"
+# App check validity of password